 (Please note that this is a rough schedule and may change depending on the people in attendance and the nature of their interest in our school.)

-If you are interested in joining one of our monthly information sessions, please fill out this form to make a reservation.
-Or, if you would like to see the school, but you are not available on any of these days, you can use the form to request a private session on another date.
+If you are interested in joining one of our school information sessions, please fill out this form to make a reservation.
+Please note, we cannot accept more than 15 families for one session, so if that maximum has been reached, we may ask you to reschedule.
+If you would like to see the school, but you are not available on any of these days, you can use the form to request a private session on another date.

 Children in Attendance